ml-tooling/ml-project-template/README.md

 # ML Project Template

-This repository contains an opinionated template project that can be easily adapted for all kinds of Machine Learning tasks.
-Typically, such project entails two main phases, _research_ and _production_.
-The template intends to guide practitioners to adopt some best practices with regards to:
+This repository contains a template project that can be easily adapted for all kinds of Machine Learning tasks.
+Typically, solving such task entails two main phases, _research_ and _production_ with very different focuses.
+The template intends to faciliatate work on ML projects by guiding practitioners to adopt some best practices.

-* research: structured prototyping for fast iterations
-* production: reproducible, encapsulated solution via using Docker containers
+[`research`](./research): exploratory data analyses, model prototyping and experiments are dumped here in a structured way

+[`production`](./production): distilled utils lib, training job and inference service are implemented here

+It is recommended to simply clone this repo and customize it to the specific use-case at hand.

 ---